Bank of England Holds Rates at 3.75% in Unanimous Decision

 Interest rates are the Bank of England’s primary tool for controlling inflation.
 Higher rates tend to slow economic activity and reduce price pressures, while lower rates can stimulate borrowing and investment.

-The UK base rate currently stands at 3.75%, down from a peak of 5.25% in 2024, following a series of cuts over the past 18 months as inflation gradually cooled.
+The UK base rate remains at 3.75%, down from a peak of 5.25% in 2024, following a series of cuts over the past 18 months as inflation gradually cooled.

 However, policymakers remain cautious.
-Inflation has fallen but is still above target, while wage growth and services inflation remain areas of concern.
+While inflation has eased, it is still above the Bank’s 2% target, and wage growth and services inflation continue to pose risks.

 The Last Decision Was a Close Call